-5.6 Accordingly, to permit a departure from the Core Strategy, considerations are required to be 'material'.
-This is an imperative and a legal requirement.

-- 5.7 This application is contrary to the development plan, and a grant of planning permission in this case would be referred to the Secretary of State.
-However, referral to the Secretary of State is not a material consideration and cannot legally be taken into account or support a reason to grant planning permission. - In addition, unless underpinned by clear and cogent evidence, opinions and anecdotes are not material considerations and cannot legally be taken into account when making a decision or to support a reason.
+- 5.3 If Members are mindful of departing from the contents and recommendations of the officer reports, they are required strictly to adhere to the legal rules and principles of decision making. - 5.4 As a matter of law, under s.
+38(6) Town and Country Planning Act, planning applications should be determined in accordance with the development plan, unless there are material considerations which indicate otherwise. - 5.5 The policies contained in the "Core Strategy and Policies for the Management of Development Plan Document" (as amended) in 2015 are current and carry the legal status of the development plan. - 5.6 Accordingly, to permit a departure from the Core Strategy, considerations are required to be 'material'.
+This is an imperative and a legal requirement. - 5.7 This application is contrary to the development plan, and a grant of planning permission in this case would be referred to the Secretary of State.
+However, referral to the Secretary of State is not a material consideration and cannot legally be taken into account or support a reason to grant planning permission. - 5.8 In addition, unless underpinned by clear and cogent evidence, opinions and anecdotes are not material considerations and cannot legally be taken into account when making a decision or to support a reason.
 Further, reasons supporting a motion to approve the application against officer recommendation are required to be material planning considerations, with cogent supporting evidence.
-Duplication of a matter already taken into account in the officer reports should not be offered as a reason to reject officer conclusions unless the detailed nature and meaning of the disagreement is distilled into a precise and unequivocal material planning consideration, supported by cogent evidence, and which importantly, avoids involving a point of law.
-What this means in practice, is described in more detail further down. - 5.9 The site is located within the Green Belt and decisions concerning Green Belt applications must be made strictly in accordance with: - 1.
+Disagreement with officer recommendation should be supported by clear and material reasoning, with evidence, and should importantly avoid involving a point of law. - 5.9 The site is located within the Green Belt and decisions concerning Green Belt applications must be made strictly in accordance with: - 1.
 Green Belt Policy and - 2.
 Current Green Belt boundaries